3 dead, 4 hospitalized in Pittsburgh after ‘medical situation’; victims wearing orange wrist bands: cops

 All the victims were wearing orange paper wristbands, police said.

-There were no initial signs of drug paraphernalia or needles on the victims, police told WPXI-TV.
+There were no initial signs of drug paraphernalia or needles on the victims, who were all male, police told WPXI-TV.
 The investigation so far indicates that whatever happened to the victims occurred at another site and not at the locations they were found, the station reported.

+None of the victims lived in the building, a public relations firm representing the building told the Pittsburgh Post-Gazette in a statement.

+“It is important to note that the individuals that were involved in the incident were not residents of our community,” the statement said.
+“These were acquaintances of a good standing resident, who apparently was not in the apartment at the time the individuals were found.
+It is our understanding that the group had attended an outside event where they may have consumed a toxic substance before returning to the apartment.”

 CLICK HERE TO GET THE FOX NEWS APP